Updated 5 February 2014

 The last major reform was in 2003 and the most recent review known as the ‘Health Check’ was in 2008.

 The European Commission published its communication on the future CAP, ‘The CAP Towards 2020 - meeting the food, natural resources and territorial challenges of the future’, in November 2010 and followed this up with a consultation which closed in January 2011.
-Negotiations have been ongoing since then and the final deal is expected to be ratified by the European Parliament later this year.
+The Commission first published its draft CAP Reform Regulations on 12 October 2011.

 What happens next?